- Live Rates

 So while home buyers in both housing markets are struggling with limited supply, the Seattle market is the tighter of the two.
 This has created something of a “logjam” effect.
 In many cases, homeowners who want to sell are concerned that they won’t be able to find another property.
 So they’re reluctant to put their current homes on the market.

 Over time, a combination of new-home construction, legislation, and creative planning could help to ease the inventory issues in both the Portland and Seattle real estate markets.
 But for now, limited supply is a defining characteristic of both.

 It will probably come as no surprise to residents in either city to learn that home prices are significantly higher in Seattle, compared to Portland.
 The rapid rise in house values within the Seattle metro area has been one of the big real estate stories of the last couple of years.
 Portland has experienced price growth as well, but it’s still much more affordable by comparison.

-Bottom line: Buyers in both the Seattle and Portland housing markets will want to prepare for competition, if buying a home in 2018 or 2019.
+Bottom line: Buyers in both the Seattle and Portland housing markets will want to prepare for competition, if buying a home in 2021 or 2022.

 Will you need mortgage financing to buy a home in Seattle or Portland?
 We can help.
 Sammamish Mortgage has been serving buyers across the Pacific Northwest since 1992.
 We offer a wide variety of mortgage programs & products with flexible qualification criteria and are here to help borrowers throughout Washington, Oregon, Idaho, and Colorado.
 Please contact us today with any financing-related questions you have.

 2021 was once predicted to be the “year of the buyer” in Seattle’s housing market.
 Yet, with the ongoing pandemic, inventory remains low, this along with many other factors, point to a continued Seller’s market.